estp/estp/specification.rst

 the protocol implementor, but we highly encourage to consider them to build interoperable and future proof protocol implementation.

+The following are extension points free for any use:

-As specified in `Basic Structure`_ there is extension section, that is specified after line-feed character.
-The extension section may contain arbitrary data (except limits specified above) that suits need of particular project or applications.
-For easier parsing it's recommended that each extension's data is contained in single line.
+* The extension section may contain arbitrary data (except limits specified above) that suits need of particular project or application.
+For easier parsing it's recommended that each extension's data is contained in single line

+* Types starting with "x".
+Before ``:x`` any data is allowed except colon and reserved characters (``:,;``).
+After the type, any characters are allowed (note, that no whitespace is allowed in the value field).
+However, using such types is highly discouraged for interoperability reasons

 There are the following provisions for future revisions of the protocol: